-French: Higher for CfE
+Spanish: Higher for CfE

+Aim

-Aim The new Higher course offers learners the opportunity to develop and extend a wide range of language and communication skills.
-In particular, the course aims to enable learners to develop the ability to: read, listen, speak and write in French at an advanced level understand and use French, as appropriate to purpose, audience and context apply knowledge and understanding of the French language Course details The course material comprises Higher French course notes, Élan 1, Higher Still French Course (Highland version) and Scholar, specially written for pupils studying for the new Scottish Higher French exam.
+The new Higher course offers learners the opportunity to develop and extend a wide range of language and communication skills.
+In particular, the course aims to enable learners to develop the ability to:

+- read, listen, speak and write in Spanish at an advanced level - understand and use Spanish as appropriate to purpose, audience and context - apply knowledge and understanding of the Spanish language

+The course material comprises Higher Spanish course notes, Higher Still Spanish Course (Highland version) and Scholar, specially written for pupils studying for the new Scottish Higher Spanish exam.
 This will be supplemented by a wide variety of other material, including work online and at home.
 There will also be an emphasis on the culture of France and learners will have the opportunity to study French films, literature and music.

 This Course is made up of two mandatory Units providing learners with the opportunity to develop their reading, listening, talking and writing skills, in order to understand and use a modern language.
 The two units, taken together, include the four language skills of reading, listening, talking and writing.

 The structure of the units enables learners to focus on the skills required to understand and use a modern language, and to integrate reading, listening, talking and writing skills across the units.
 Each unit also offers opportunities for learners to focus on particular skills.

-Unit 1: Modern Languages: Understanding Language (Higher) The purpose of this unit is to provide learners with the opportunity to develop and extend reading and listening skills in the modern language, and to develop their knowledge and understanding of detailed and complex language in the contexts of society, learning, employability, and culture.
-Unit 2: Modern Languages: Using Language (Higher) The purpose of this unit is to provide learners with the opportunity to develop and extend talking and writing skills in the modern language, and to develop their knowledge and understanding of detailed and complex language in the contexts of society, learning, employability, and culture.
-Skills which learners will develop Learners will be able to:
+Unit 1: Modern Languages: Understanding Language (Higher)

+The purpose of this unit is to provide learners with the opportunity to develop and extend reading and listening skills in the modern language, and to develop their knowledge and understanding of detailed and complex language in the contexts of society, learning, employability, and culture.

+Unit 2: Modern Languages: Using Language (Higher)

+The purpose of this unit is to provide learners with the opportunity to develop and extend talking and writing skills in the modern language, and to develop their knowledge and understanding of detailed and complex language in the contexts of society, learning, employability, and culture.

+Skills which learners will develop

+Learners will be able to:
-- read, listen, talk and write in a modern language

-- understand and use a modern language

-- develop the language skills of translation

-- apply knowledge and understanding of a modern language
+- read, listen, talk and write in a modern language - understand and use a modern language - develop the language skills of translation - · apply knowledge and understanding of a modern language develop detailed and complex language skills in the meaningful real-life contexts of society, learning, employability, and culture

 Opportunities for Learners

 Learners will be able to: